benbuck/finestray/README.md

 to the tray when it opens, and when you minimize it.
 The complication is that it's often not trivial to identify a window.
 Because of this, Finestray provides three possible ways, which can be used in combination, to identify a window:

-- **Executable name**:
-  This value corresponds to program the created the window.
-Provide the full path to the executable, for example `C:\Windows\notepad.exe`.
-This must match (case insensitive) the path of the executable that owns the window, or you can leave this empty if you don't care which executable created the window.
 - **Window class**:
   This value corresponds to the "class" of the window.
 The class is an internal value, which you can find using the [Spy feature](#spy-feature).
 The class you provide must exactly match the internal value, or you can leave this empty if you don't care what the window class is.
+- **Executable name**:
+  This value corresponds to program the created the window.
+Provide the full path to the executable, for example `C:\Windows\notepad.exe`.
+This must match (case insensitive) the full path of the executable that owns the window, or you  can leave this empty if you don't care which executable created the window.
 - **Window title**:
   This typically corresponds to the text at the top of the window in the title bar, or shown in the taskbar.
 The value is provided as a [regular expression](https://en.cppreference.com/w/cpp/regex).
-If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "Untitled - Notepad", you could use a regular expression like: `.*Notepad$`.
+If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "Untitled - Notepad", you could use a regular expression like: `.* - Notepad$`.

 Auto-tray event options: